gebhardm/flm03/MQTT.md

 This needs some further investigation, especially as it provides quite high traffic.

 ### flx/time
-There is a ```/device/<device_id>/flx/time``` topic which seems to provide information on the reference between the base device's and the sensor board's time used for sampling.
+There is a ```/device/<device_id>/flx/time``` topic which seems to publish information on the reference between the base device's and the sensor board's time setup used for sampling.

 	 {
 	 	flm: {